 - Host events for the campus community

-- Use of Blueprint, the involvement management system, to manage your organization and promote events.
+- Use Blueprint, the involvement management system, to manage your organization and promote events.

-Both are usually scheduled during the Second Week of Fall Quarter to ensure that you have the tools you need to start the year, meet important members of our staff, and the RSO Leader community, as well as gain more leadership skills.
+Both are usually scheduled during the first few weeks of Fall Quarter to ensure that you have the tools you need to start the year, meet important members of our staff, and the RSO Leader community, as well as gain more leadership skills.

 The re-registration process is only for current and approved new RSOs.
-Students interested in applying to start a new RSO will need to apply for RSO status through CORSO in the 2020-21 academic year.
+Students interested in applying to start a new RSO will need to apply for RSO status through CORSO during Fall Quarter.

 The Center for Leadership and Involvement produces a printed resource guide for RSO leaders to read and use as a tool to help you successfully lead your student organization.
 Use the Resource Guide in tandem with this website, your advisor, and the Center for Leadership and Involvement staff to help you build a great organization and have a successful year.

-You can download the PDF version of the 2019-20 Policy Guide which provides an overview of university guidelines on:
+The Policy Guide provides an overview of university guidelines on: